-JORDAN SCOTT GILBERT is an award-winning Broadway and film producer, actor, singer, and director.
-He became one of the youngest Broadway producers in theatrical history and was honored with the first-ever BROADWAY PRODUCER OF THE YEAR AWARD after his musical was nominated for 3 TONY AWARDS.
+JORDAN SCOTT GILBERT is an acclaimed, award-winning Broadway and film producer, actor, singer, and director.
+Recognized as one of the youngest producers in Broadway theatrical history, Jordan was honored with the first-ever BROADWAY PRODUCER OF THE YEAR AWARD after his musical was nominated for 3 TONY AWARDS.

-Jordan also co-produced the three-time Tony Award-nominated and Drama Desk Award-winning Broadway production of Ghost the Musical, starring Academy Award winner Da’Vine Joy Randolph (The Holdovers, Only Murders), directed by Tony Award winner Matthew Warchus (Matilda, God of Carnage), with music and lyrics by Academy Award nominee Dave Stewart (Eurythmics) and Academy Award nominee Glen Ballard (Jagged Little Pill, “Man in the Mirror”), and a book by Academy Award winner Bruce Joel Rubin (Ghost).
+Jordan cemented his presence on Broadway after co-producing the three-time Tony Award-nominated and Drama Desk Award-winning Broadway production of Ghost the Musical, starring Academy Award winner Da’Vine Joy Randolph (The Holdovers, Only Murders) and Tony Award winner Caissie Levy (Ragtime, Frozen).
+The production was directed by Tony Award winner Matthew Warchus (Matilda, God of Carnage), with music and lyrics by Grammy and Golden Globe winner Dave Stewart (Eurythmics) and Academy Award nominee Glen Ballard (Jagged Little Pill, “Man in the Mirror”), and a book by Academy Award winner Bruce Joel Rubin (Ghost).

-He also tours his solo concert, Jordan Scott Gilbert: Live in Concert, where he shares his story through powerful renditions of Broadway classics.
+As a concert artist, Jordan tours his solo show, Jordan Scott Gilbert: Live in Concert, where he shares his story through powerful renditions of Broadway classics.

-Additional producing, directing, writing, casting, and performance credits include Disney’s They Spoke Out: American Voices Against the Holocaust featuring Emmy Award nominee Stan Lee (Spider-Man, Hulk, Fantastic Four) and Neal Adams (Batman, X-Men), We Are Lights starring Tony and Emmy Award winner Melba Moore (Purlie, Hair) and former Actor’s Equity President Nick Wyman, Peace Aqua starring Tony Award nominee Andrea McArdle (Annie), Celebrity Confessions: Live from Broadway, The Phantom of the Improv, and Showbiz Talk with numerous Tony and Grammy Award winners.
+Jordan’s additional producing, directing, writing, casting, and performance credits include Disney’s They Spoke Out: American Voices Against the Holocaust featuring Marvel comics chairman and Emmy Award nominee Stan Lee (Spider-Man, Hulk, Fantastic Four) and Neal Adams (Batman, X-Men), We Are Lights starring Tony and Emmy Award winner Melba Moore (Purlie, Hair) and former Actors’ Equity President Nick Wyman, Peace Aqua starring Tony Award nominee Andrea McArdle (Annie), Celebrity Confessions: Live from Broadway, The Phantom of the Improv, and Showbiz Talk with numerous Tony and Grammy Award winners.

-Jordan has also helped develop new projects for major musical theatre and film artists, including Academy Award nominee and Grammy Award winner John Cameron (Les Misérables) and Tony Award nominee James Rado (Hair).
+Jordan has also helped develop new projects for major musical theatre and film artists, including Academy Award nominee and Grammy Award winner John Cameron (Les Misérables) and Tony Award nominee James Rado (Hair), placing him in creative proximity to some of the most recognizable works and artists in modern musical theatre history.

-He has received a certificate of recognition from Carnegie Hall for excellence in teaching voice and has coached actors, singers, students, and celebrities who have gone on to appear in Broadway productions, television, film, and major projects including Hamilton.
+Beyond the stage and screen, Jordan has also been recognized for his work as a top theatre educator and acting, vocal, audition, and career coach.
+He received a certificate of recognition from Carnegie Hall for excellence in teaching voice and has coached actors, singers, students, and celebrities who have gone on to star in television, film, and Broadway shows, such as Hamilton.

-Jordan has narrated a complete Bible translation from Genesis to Revelation for BibleHub.com, one of the world’s leading faith-based websites.
+In addition to his entertainment career, Jordan narrated a complete Bible translation audiobook from Genesis to Revelation for BibleHub.com, one of the world’s leading faith-based websites.

 The most important thing to Jordan is his faith in Jesus Christ, who paid the full penalty for our sins through His perfect sinless life, shed blood, death, burial, and resurrection and offers salvation as a FREE GIFT to anyone and everyone who believes in Jesus Christ alone as their savior.